cuptea/kai.londenberg/README.md

 These are the facts:

 * Kai Londenberg has a daily updated copy of the python package index in his head.
+* Kai Londenberg can match regular expressions consisting of 1075 characters in his head.